NayThuKhant/laralog/README.md

 [Client package for Laravel](https://packagist.org/packages/laranex/laralog-client)

-### If you don't want to use our supported plugins, you can simply call the API via your prefered http client
+### If you don't want to use our supported plugins, you can simply call the API via your preferred http client.